codingdesigner/Survival-Kit/README.markdown

   1. A set of starter HTML files to rapidly create a [living style guide](http://24ways.org/2011/front-end-style-guides) with most common **HTML elements and ui patterns**.
 It's easy to design and style these as is or customize them to your needs.
 Plus there's a blank page, based on the [HTML5 Boilerplate](http://html5boilerplate.com).
 Fill that with content and it won't be blank anymore.
   2. A set of **[Sass](http://sass-lang.com/)** mixins and patterns.
   3. A flexible and comprehensive **Sass workflow** that focuses on giving you a ton of tools, but makes very few assumptions on how you'll use them.
-Keep your css as clean as you like, go mobile first, or build a very custom responsive site.
+Keep your css clean and minimal, go mobile first, or build a very custom responsive site.
   4. Your favorite open source **javascript libraries**.
 But you don't need them all, all the time.
 The Survival Kit keeps them in a "side drawer" and you can experiment or use them as you need them.
   5. A set of templates for creating [Style Tiles](http://badassideas.com/style-tiles-as-a-web-design-process-tool/), a very useful tool for conveying design concepts to clients.

 ## Using the Survival Kit